 On this site you will find many useful links and information that explain how you can become better prepared in case of a disaster, be it an act of nature or a man-made incident.
 Please use the information provided to come up with a plan for yourself and your family.

-We have many goals and projects for the future to further our preparedness levels and to engage the whole community in building and maintaining a resilient community.
-If you have any questions or concerns that are not answered on this website please feel free to contact me at Stephen.Watts@osceola.org or 407-742-9000.
+If you have any questions or concerns that are not answered on this website please feel free to contact me at Bill.Litton@osceola.org or 407-742-9000.

-Osceola County Emergency Management
+Osceola County Office of Emergency Management

 The Osceola County Emergency Operations Center (EOC) has three (3) basic levels of activation: